azzgo/walnut/README.md

 Walnut
 =================

-Tiny CI Monitor with python CGI
+Tiny Monitor with python cgi - you can use cgi monitor what you want to monitor

 Features
 ========